 ACCESS & LOCATION:

 The camp is accessed via 15 minutes’ road transfer from the nearest airstrip.
-It has a lovely location on the scenic shores of Lake Nzerakera, in the central region of the Selous.
+It has a lovely location on the scenic shores of Lake Nzerakera, in the central region of the Nyerere National Park (formerly Selous).

 ACCOMMODATION & FACILITIES AT SIWANDU CAMP: